xhawk18/promise-cpp/Readme.md

 # C++ promise/A+ library in Javascript styles.

 ## Usage
-   promise-cpp is header only and easy to use, just #include "promise.hpp" is enough.
+   Promise-cpp is header only and easy to use, just #include "promise.hpp" is enough.
    With promise-cpp, you can resolve or reject any type of data without writing complex template code.

+  Promise-cpp is designed to built on c++11 compilers and need not dependencies.
+Although some of the examples are linked against boost library, promise-cpp itself is absolutely workable without boost library and can be used together with other asynchronized libraries.

-## Example
+## Examples

-* test/test0.cpp: a simple test code for promise resolve/reject operations.
+* test/test0.cpp: a simple test code for promise resolve/reject operations. (no dependencies)

+* test/test_timer_simple.cpp: simple promisified timer. (no dependencies)

 * test/test_timer.cpp: promisified timer based on asio callback timer. (boost::asio required)